 Air intake quality can vary depending on the circumstances of the vessel.
-For example, suction air is expected to have a dust content of $0.5\,\mathrm{mg/m^3}$ or higher if a vessel is carrying dusty or dust creating cargoes, such as iron ore and bauxite, or if it is often in port, trading in coastal waters and desert areas.
+For example, suction air is expected to have a dust content of $0.5 \, \text{mg/m}^3$ or higher if a vessel is carrying dusty or dust creating cargoes, such as iron ore and bauxite, or if it is often in port, trading in coastal waters and desert areas.
 In these cases, the air must be filtered before it enters the engine (see Table 4-15).